Veggies Early & Often

 PHA designed this nutrition education campaign with a cross-sector group of a dozen inaugural partners to align on the evidence that supports why young eaters need vegetables early in life.

-Consolidate the science behind why “veggies early and often” matters.
+Disseminate the science behind why “veggies early and often” matters.

 Host conversations to discuss innovative approaches to increase and sustain consumption of vegetables among young children.